olga-pendo/fe-course/Readme.md

-# This repository is intended to use for learning HTML/CSS/JS by implementing tasks from the [Task List](Tasks.md)
+# FE learning course

-Make sure to fetch new version of master branch once in a while to get the latest instructions.
+This repository is intended to use for learning HTML/CSS/JS by implementing tasks from the [Task List](Tasks.md) Make sure to fetch new version of master branch once in a while to get the latest instructions.

 ## How to start